DavidCWebs/local-backup/readme.md

 * `backup-home-directory`: Incremental backup of the users home directory to a storage drive
 * `websites-db-backup`: Incremental backup of local development sites and hot-backup of MySQL databases

+Both scripts use `rsync` for the incremental backup, with the `--link-dest` option.
+The directory specified by --link-dest is used as a reference point, and any files in source that are unchanged relative to this reference point are hardlinked to their exisiting inode in the reference directory.

+The incremental nature of the backup is very space-efficient.
+For example, 35 incremental daily backups of a 87G home directory uses 195G of storage space.
+This is made possible by hard-linking the unchanged files - which results in the whole backup being less than the sum of the parts.

 ##Development Websites Backup
 The `websites-db-backup` script backs up all files in the Apache root directory (in my case`/var/www`).